autoai-org/AID/docs/guide/package/publish-packages.md

     - README.md
 ```

-You can create the following structure by running the command ```aid init ```.
+You can create the following structure by running the command ```aid new ```.
 It will promopt you to enter your package name.

 ### Solvers